salsita/spicy-hooks/packages/bin/README.md

 It is guaranteed though, that when the major version doesn't change, there has been no breaking change in this package.

+**Warning:** The `internal` folder is excluded from any semantic versioning conventions.
+Importing from this folder directly is strongly discouraged.

 ## Issues

 Please submit any issue or feature request on [the main project](https://github.com/salsita/spicy-hooks/issues). _(issue templates coming soon)_